theseanl/tscc/README.md

 }
 ```

-It is identical to the [`output.global` option](https://rollupjs.org/guide/en#core-functionality) of rollup.
-It is a key-value pair, where key is a module name as used in `import ... from 'module_name'` statement, and value is a name of a global variable which this imported value will refer to.
+It is mostly identical to the [`output.global` option](https://rollupjs.org/guide/en#core-functionality) of rollup.
+It is a key-value pair, where key is a module name whose content will not be included in the bundle output, and value is a name of a global variable to which an `module.exports` of the module will be aliased.

+If a module name is a relative path, the file it _resolves to_ will be treated as an external module.
+This is similar to rollup's case, but is different in that only relative path can be used and absolute paths can't.
+Such paths are resolved in the same convention how other relative paths in the spec file are resolved, see `prefix` option description.

 CLI equivalent is `--external <module_name>:<global_variable_name>`.